Genentech/spex-tools/docs/reference/troubleshooting.md

 ## Common Issues and Solutions

-This guide provides solutions to the most common problems encountered when using SPEX for spatial transcriptomics analysis.
+This guide provides solutions to the most common problems encountered when using SPEX for spatial omics analysis (proteomics and transcriptomics).

 ## Installation Issues